ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 if [ $gccCheck -eq "0" ]; then echo "gcc exists"; fi
 ```

-You’ll note that only one of them caused any output to come to the screen, the other simply ran and the condition never had to execute.
+You'll note that only one of them caused any output to come to the screen, the other simply ran and the condition never had to execute.

 #### 2.8.2 - Dual alternative (if/then/else)

 Dual alternatives forces the code to split.
 A decision must be made.
 These are logically `if, then, else`.
 We test for a truth, and then, if that condition does not exist we execute the alternative.
-If you’re a parent or if you ever had a parent, this is the dreaded `or else`.
+If you're a parent or if you ever had a parent, this is the dreaded `or else`.
 One of two things is going to happen here, the path splits.

 ```bash linenums="1"
 if [ $superCheck -eq "0" ]; then echo "super exists"; else echo "super does not exist"; fi #super does not exist